vishshet/jquery-facebook-multi-photo-selector/README.md

 		<script src="fbjs.js"></script>

-Function FBLogin() inside fbjs.js takes care of Facebook authentication from user.
+Function FBLogin() inside fbjs.js takes care of Facebook authentication from user, you just have to replace appid - 532750203418042 with your Facebook Application Id.

 For Facebook API, you also need to include a div#fb-root in your html.